 Beginning the packing process early also gives you plenty of time to purchase any travel gifts or travel gear you may not own.
 Take stock of the essentials and decide if you want to buy any new travel items to make traveling with kids more manageable.

 Take the time to pack your carry-on bag so that you are prepared for any situation.
 Be sure to pack toys, books, snacks, coloring supplies, and anything else that will keep your children entertained on the plane or in lineups.
 If your child is old enough, allow them to have their suitcase with wheels and give them a small backpack.

 Perhaps the most crucial tip for packing is always having an extra outfit on hand in case of accidents while traveling!

 If traveling long distances, it's important to pack enough snacks for children for those times when you are not able to purchase food.
 Remember that traveling with kids requires time and patience, so you will not want to stop for food every few hours.

-Pack snacks such as granola bars, snack chips, crackers, and dried fruits in your carry-on bag just before departure.
-If traveling abroad, make sure also to pack some familiar treats like chocolate or gummy bears for those times when traveling is just too hard.
+Pack snacks such as granola bars, chips, crackers, and dried fruits in your carry-on bag just before departure.
+If traveling abroad, also pack some familiar treats like chocolate or gummy bears for those times when traveling is just too hard.

-Pack snacks for children that are easy to transport to avoid messing or create a massive mess in your carry-on bag.
-Be sure to pack plenty of refillable water bottles as well for extra hydration during long flights and drives.
+Pack snacks for children that are easy to transport to avoid messing or creating a massive mess in your carry-on bag.
+Be sure to pack plenty of refillable water bottles for extra hydration during long flights and drives.

 Make traveling with kids easier by packing lots of snacks and water.